Nullx99/Solstice/README.md

 <details>
 <summary>Where are my settings saved?</summary>

-Configs are stored in your Minecraft instance directory under the Homovore folder and persist between sessions.
+Configs are stored in your Minecraft instance directory under the Solstice folder and persist between sessions.

 </details>